 Recently, there has been an increased demand for exterior rendering services in the real estate industry has increased over the years.
 Seamless exterior rendering leverages the marketing potential of the developers, when they reach out to the clients.
 3D visualization and rendering of images convey the architectural features of the buildings to the clients.
 If you want to create better images, you need to focus on the elements that make a better rendering.
 From background images to textures, every aspect of the image has to be enhanced.
 There are in fact several benefits of 3D exterior renderings.

 Position of sun and shadow

 When you produce an exterior rendering, it is necessary to get the sun and the shadow at the right positions.
 Failing to do so will make the image look unrealistic.
 Besides, you should focus on the intensity of sunlight, as too much brightness or underexposure will reduce the visual appeal of the image.
-The shadows should enhance the attractiveness of the building, so make sure to place it at the right position.
-Well, you can adopt the trial and error method to test out the looks of the image; this is what a typical 3D rendering service provider do.
+The shadows should enhance the attractiveness of the building, so make sure to place it in the right position.
+Well, you can adopt the trial and error method to test out the looks of the image; this is what a typical 3D rendering service provider does.
 You can use the solar north plugin, which allows the users to set the direction of the shadow with precision.

 During the post-processing stage, plan the position of the sky in such a way that adds to the realism of the render.
 Correctly incorporated, the sky merges seamlessly with the background of the building, enhancing the visual appeal of the render.
 You can add cloud domes in the image with the help of any 3d exterior rendering software.
 Well, you may not use a complete cloud dome in the image.
 A curved plane along with the image of the sky and cloud can look realistic.
 This will keep away issues related to tone-mapping during the post-processing stage.